Robert Norman (aviator): World War II

+Post-war

-At the end of his wartime service, Sir Robert returned to Cairns and with Betty and his two brothers, established a dry-cleaning business.
+At the end of his wartime service, Norman returned to Cairns and with Betty and his two brothers, established a dry-cleaning business.
 However, his passion for aviation remained strong.
-During his years of service, he had thought often of establishing his own company, “Bush Pilots”.
-Determined to see that dream become a reality, he gained a Commercial Pilot's Licence.
+During his years of service, he had thought often of establishing his own company.
+He later said he got the idea for Bush Pilots whilst training in Canada after reading a local newspaper article about the pilots who flew to remote areas in that country.
+Determined to see that dream become a reality, he gained a commercial pilot's licence.

-In 1947, Sir Robert helped establish the North Queensland Aero Club, along with Frank and Neville Mitchell and Liana Sugden.
-The Club initially had one serviceable Tiger Moth and two crashed Tigers, which the members built up.
+In 1947, Norman helped establish the North Queensland Aero Club, along with Frank and Neville Mitchell and Liana Sugden.
+The club initially had one serviceable de Havilland Tiger Moth and two crashed Tigers, which the members built up.
 The Tiger Moths were also used by the club's pilots to provide support to Cairns Aerial Ambulance.

-It was a call out to a medical emergency on a cattle station west of Charters Towers in 1951 which set in train the realisation of Sir Robert's dream.
+It was a call out to a medical emergency on a cattle station west of Charters Towers in 1951 which set in train the realisation of his dream.
 Vera Anning, the wife of grazier Bev Anning, had miscarried.
-Sir Robert flew one of the Tiger Moths to the station to airlift Vera to hospital, but the flight back to Cairns was delayed for several days due to bad weather.
-It was during this delay that Sir Robert and Bev Anning discussed the need for an outback emergency air service with an aircraft more suitable for carrying patients.
+Norman flew a Tiger Moth to airlift Vera to hospital, but the flight back to Cairns was delayed for several days due to bad weather.
+It was during this delay that he and Bev Anning discussed the need for an outback emergency air service with an aircraft more suitable for transporting patients.
 Anning suggested an arrangement whereby graziers would put up the money and the North Queensland Aero Club would provide the aircraft and crews.

+Bush Pilots Airways

-On returning to Cairns, Sir Robert discussed the idea with his solicitor, Jack Bell, who advised a limited liability company would be a better option.
-A prospectus was drawn up and Bush Pilots Airways began to take shape.
-Sir Robert, Jack Bell and Neville Mitchell were the first three shareholders.
+On returning to Cairns, Norman discussed the idea with his solicitor, Jack Bell, who advised a limited liability company would be a better option.
+A prospectus was drawn up, and in 1952 Norman founded Bush Pilot Airways.
+He, Jack Bell and Neville Mitchell were the first three shareholders.

-Its first aircraft was a De Havilland DH-90 “Dragonfly” which was purchased from Adastra Airways Ltd in Sydney.
-Sir Robert flew it to Cairns on 19 June 1951 and it went into operation on 23 June of that same year.
-By the late 1950s, it had 11 four-seat Auster Autocars serving isolated settlements and properties across Cape York Peninsula, North West Queensland and Gulf Carpentaria Queensland.
+Its first aircraft was a de Havilland Dragonfly, purchased from Adastra Airways Ltd in Sydney and flown by Norman to Cairns on 19 June 1951; it went into operation four days later.
+By the late 1950s, the company had 11 four-seat Auster Autocars serving isolated settlements and properties across Cape York Peninsula, North West Queensland and Gulf Carpentaria Queensland.
 It opened up much-needed air links between Cairns and the small communities of Far North Queensland, keeping them supplied when the wet season cut the roads.
-By From its humble start with one aircraft, Bush Pilots Airways Limited grew to become a major regional carrier in Northern Australia.
-Sir Robert spent 15 years at the helm of Bush Pilots and acted as an honorary pilot for the Cairns Aerial Ambulance for 25 years.
+From its humble start with one aircraft, Bush Pilots Airways Limited grew to become a major regional carrier in Northern Australia.
+Sir Robert spent 15 years at the helm of Bush Pilots and acted as an honorary pilot for Cairns Aerial Ambulance for 25 years.

+In the author's note for his book Bush Pilot (1976), Norman wrote about being a bush pilot: